COMP6900/COMP6900.github.io/pages/Lectures/lec2.md

 - Before execution, we have to check if the register file is ready (i.e. no current operations).
 If not ready, will have to stall/busy wait until ready
 - Note within the CPU itself, the lines are very high speed, prob a magnitude higher than cpu-ram bus.
 Also with a risc processor we always have load-store unlike x86 which is technically RISC at the hardware level too, just that the decoder does more to load from RAM into a register, then work on it.
 This means most instructions will prob do something to 1-2 HART registers

 The execution stage may take more cycles if we have a branch instruction or load/store from/to memory instruction.
 There should be a single ALU(64) and maybe FPU(32) to handle float ops.
 These units will handle the arithmetic and return the result to a register.
-If an instruction would compare registers then branch, the execution part may need to send the source register values to the ALU for comparrison, e.g. `=` or `>=`.
+If an instruction would compare registers then branch, the execution part may need to send the source register values to the ALU for comparison, e.g. `=` or `>=`.
 Then depending on the result, a branch is chosen, either stay or jump to the dest address in another register.
 If jumping, then a branch unit will take that register's value and handle the branch.

 - Branch prediction will also be done in this stage.
 Most programs will choose one brancgh 90% of the time.
 The processor can see this and give more weight to a certain branch (instruction address)
 - Branch prediction is very useful since you wont have to 'slow down' the entire pipeline to wait for the branch to take place.
 This is because you would have to wait for all previous instructions to complete so you can make the full jump.